How to Draw a Plug Easy

 PS: Thank you Akram for your kind message on Facebook. 🙂

-(Akram is one of my student of my online course Sketch Like The Pros)
+(Akram is one of my students in my online course Sketch Like The Pros)